 The successful use of blackboards and shop front design to advertise without creating obstacles on the footway Temporary structures, street trading and street performance The majority of formal activity in the streets and spaces of York is licensed and controlled by the council from markets and fairs to fast food vans.
 This brings in a significant income for the city and there is always big demand from traders and others for pitches.
 Fairs, festivals, markets and commercial daily uses such as sales and marketing promotions are licensed and controlled by the city centre management team.
 Street trading is controlled by the licensing section of the city council.
 Planning permission is not usually needed for temporary street uses but some installations such as street trading outlets can be present at certain locations each day and every day.
 Pitch locations are agreed and controlled by licensing and not planning.
 Street trading helps animate streets and spaces and can provide much needed resources for visitors and residents.
 The traditional children's fun fair for example also provides activity for younger people.
 The most significant temporary uses are the various specialist markets in Parliament Street and the permanent use of Newgate Market.
 In Parliament Street the central area is used for stalls and sometimes, as for the York food festival, St Sampson's Square is almost fully utilised by at least two marquees and Parliament Street is almost completely covered leading to a loss of seating and part loss of cycle parking provision.
 The siting and design of semi-permanent street trading pitches and other temporary structures needs to be carefully considered in relation to York's special qualities: the setting of historic buildings for example.
-Greater coordination between the various council functions of licensing, planning and city centre management will ensure that public spaces are enhanced rather than detracted by such activity.
-Street performers are all licensed and have to audition.
-Although there are some spaces like King's Square reserved for acoustic performance, the majority of spaces are licensed for amplified sound.
-Enjoyment of public space is multi-sensory and street performers using amplified sound can significantly contribute to noise pollution in the centre.
-It would be useful for the council to review its policy on the use of amplified sound.
+Greater coordination between the various council functions of licensing, planning and city centre management should ensure that public spaces are enhanced rather than detracted by such activity.